Fourmilab/ratburger.org/wp-content/plugins/fix-image-rotation/readme.txt

 2. Adding images of different orientations with this plugin.

 == Changelog ==

+= 2.2.1 =
+* Remove extra rows below plugin details.
+* Add admin notice if exif extension not loaded or exif_read_data function does not exist or is disabled.

 = 2.2 =
 * Adds "PHP EXIF MODULE LOADED" and "EXIF_READ_DATA CALLABLE" below plugin details.